 When buying or adopting a Shih Tzu, always do a bit of background research into the dog’s parentage first.
 Family history reveals any congenital disorders and hereditary conditions the pup might be dealing with.

 If going to the vet is over your budget, you can use an at-home dog DNA test kit that features both health and breed detection.

 One of the most accurate and scientifically advanced dog DNA tests on the market today, Embark breed ID and health detection provides hundreds of actionable health insights for dog owners on how to best care for their K9 friends.
 Partnered with Cornell University College of Veterinary Medicine, the Embark tests over 230,000 genetic markers.

 Avoid any breeder or seller refusing to reveal information about the dog’s parents.
 It also helps to check the pup’s living arrangements, siblings, and other dogs at the breeder’s.

 7. Regular vet visits

-Even deadly diseases like cancer—which account for 15% of all Shih Tzu deaths—have promising chances of recovery upon early detection.
+Even harmful diseases like cancer have promising chances of recovery upon early detection.

 8. Regular brushing